AI Laws in Minnesota (MN)

 Who is in scope

-The law covers any business in Minnesota that uses algorithmic tools to screen job applications, score interviews, rank candidates, evaluate employee performance, or make promotion and termination decisions, and businesses that use AI to interact with consumers, make consumer-facing decisions (credit, pricing, recommendations, content delivery), or generate AI content that is presented to the public.
+The law covers any business in Minnesota that uses algorithmic tools to screen job applications, score interviews, rank candidates, evaluate employee performance, or make promotion and termination decisions; businesses that use AI to interact with consumers, make consumer-facing decisions (credit, pricing, recommendations, content delivery), or generate AI content that is presented to the public; and businesses that build consumer profiles, engage in targeted advertising, or use AI to draw inferences about individuals based on personal data collected in Minnesota.
 Company size does not determine whether you are in scope — a startup with ten employees using an off-the-shelf AI hiring tool has the same disclosure obligations as an enterprise running a custom-built model.
 What matters is whether the AI system makes or substantially informs a decision that affects a Minnesota resident in a consequential way.
 Notably, the obligation extends to vendors: if your company deploys an AI tool built by a third party, you — as the deployer — are responsible for ensuring it meets Minnesota's requirements, even if you did not build it.

 Key compliance requirements